coverlet-coverage/coverlet/Documentation/VSTestIntegration.md

 Coverlet integration is implemented with the help of [datacollectors](https://github.com/Microsoft/vstest-docs/blob/master/docs/extensions/datacollector.md).

 1. Outproc Datacollector : The outproc collector run in a separate process(datacollector.exe/datacollector.dll) than the process in which tests are being executed(testhost*.exe/testhost.dll).
-This datacollector would be responsible for calling into coverlet APIs for instrumenting dlls, collecting coverage results and sending the coverage output file back to test platform.
+This datacollector is responsible for calling into coverlet APIs for instrumenting dlls, collecting coverage results and sending the coverage output file back to test platform.

 2. Inproc Datacollector : The inproc collector is loaded in the testhost process executing the tests.
-This collector will be needed to remove the dependency on the exit handler to flush the hit files and avoid to hit this [serious know issue](https://github.com/tonerdo/coverlet/blob/master/Documentation/KnowIssues.md#1-vstest-stops-process-execution-earlydotnet-test)
+This collector will be needed to remove the dependency on the process exit handler to flush the hit files and avoid to hit this [serious know issue](https://github.com/tonerdo/coverlet/blob/master/Documentation/KnowIssues.md#1-vstest-stops-process-execution-earlydotnet-test)

 ## Known Issues